 Sometimes they are also referred to as “Not only SQL” or “NewSQL” to show that they may actually support Structured Query Language or can work in tandem with a SQL database.
 A SQL-based interface can still be useful, and these databases support hybrid operations, doing both SQL and Non-SQL related data management.

 Many types of NoSQL databases are used for applications with very large datasets and some operate in real time.
 They are used by enterprises that need features and capabilities more flexible than a traditional database, which can accommodate many kinds of data models in a variety of formats (flexible).
-A NoSQL database provides the following data management features not found in relational databases:
+These databases provide the following data management features not found in relational databases:

 The flexible architecture of NoSQL databases is among the top reasons why they are an excellent choice for today’s demanding application requirements.
 Other advantages for when to use NoSQL are as follows:

 |Schema||Strict and rigid schema design and data normalization||Loose and more varied designs for unstructured and semi-structured data; data is generally denormalized|